An installation by Romain Tardy

-MGNTRN (pronounced [MAGNOTRON]) is an immersive, large scale audiovisual installation mixing projection mapping, physical laser-cut structures used as a projection canvas, and various types of LEDs to create a unique multi-sensorial experience.
-Believe it or not, there’s even a tiny robot physically operating the LEDs from a pretty massive Ferris wheel.
+MGNTRN, (pronounced as “MAGNOTRON”) is an impressive and immersive digital art installation.
+This large-scale creation combines projection mapping, physical laser-cut structures used as projection canvases, and various types of LEDs to deliver a truly unique multi-sensory experience.
+Notably, a small robot operates the LEDs from a Ferris wheel, adding to the technological marvel.

-Inspired by psychedelic sci-fi references from the 70’s like Sun-Ra’s movie “Space is the place” MGNTRN invites the audience to an imaginary journey through space and time.
-An intense physical experience with a multi-channel video setup and 8-channel soundtrack composed by electronic music producer Squeaky Lobster.
+Taking inspiration from psychedelic sci-fi references of the 1970s, such as Sun-Ra's film "Space is the place," MGNTRN invites viewers on an imaginary journey through space and time.
+The installation offers an intense physical experience with its multi-channel video setup and an accompanying 8-channel soundtrack composed by electronic music producer Squeaky Lobster.

 You can also have a look at the making of MGNTRN featured in the documentary about Proyecta festival 2014: